strohne/volker/cran-comments.md

 * No reverse dependencies found.
 * Added missing package anchors to \link{} targets (noted in the CRAN Package Check Results)
-* Implemented a bunch of new analysis functions,
-  PDF and Word rendering.
 * We import 21 packages because our package is developed on top of established statistical procedures and reporting function.
   Implementing the functions ourselves would decrease reproducebility